Suspect arrested in Kailua murder

-The 38-year-old male suspect was found at a Kaneohe home, and was arrested on suspicion of second-degree murder.
+The 38-year-old male suspect was found at a Kaneohe home, and was arrested at 5 p.m. on suspicion of second-degree murder.

-Benjamin Awong’s body was found May 15, and the Medical Examiner’s Office ruled the death a homicide.
+Hunters discovered Benjamin Awong’s body May 15 with suspicious injuries, and the Medical Examiner’s Office ruled the death a homicide.

+The suspect has a felony conviction record, which includes a first-degree assault in 2002.
+The case was originally classified as an attempted murder, but he pleaded guilty to the lesser assault charge.

 Awong was acquitted by reason of insanity in 2005 for robbery, unauthorized entry into a motor vehicle, auto theft and driving without a license committed in 2002 and 2003.